sleekmason/Lilidog/README.md

 Debian backport sources can be enabled during installation.

-- In the live session, you can switch from Openbox to Fluxbox and back through the toggles in the menu. <br/> Logging into each separately is also an option. <br/>
+- In the live session, you can switch from Openbox to Fluxbox and back through the toggles in the menu. <br/> Logging into each separately is also an option.
+Be aware that Conky doesn't always play nice through the toggle, <br/>
+but the conky toggle is just a click away in the menu if needed.

 The username and password for the live environment is "user", and "live" respectively. <br/>
-Be aware that Conky doesn't always play nice through the toggle, but thats just a click away if needed.

 - Hybrid Monster panel by default in Openbox, with options for FbPanel, Lxpanel, or Tint2 panel. <br/>
 Monster panel is a combination of the pager and icon control from Fbpanel, with everything else Tint2. <br/>
-Try Fbpanel or Tint2 in the live environment under 'Toggles' in the menu. <br/>
+Try Fbpanel or Tint2 in the live environment under 'Toggles' in the menu.

 - There are shortcuts for Alsamixer in the volume icon and Htop in the battery icon. <br/>
 To see time format options for 24 hour vs. 12 hour, middleclick over the time for the man page. <br/>